What Living With Bipolar Really Feels Like

 Depression showed up after the highs of mania.
 Depression is more than sadness — it’s a heavy fog that makes basic tasks like taking a shower or changing clothes feel impossible.
 Some days it feels like the energy has been drained out of my body.
 It’s not just emotional pain, but physical too: exhaustion, slowed movement, even changes in sleep and appetite.
 Depression makes it hard to stay connected to others, and it can be isolating, and for most people, it’s a part of having bipolar disorder.

-Medication is a must for most people with bipolar disorder.
+For most people with bipolar disorder, medication is an important part of the big picture.
 At first, I outright refused to take medication.
 I did not think that I needed it.
 I was also worried about side effects.
 I avoided meds until things got so bad that I no longer had a choice.
+I would eventually end up in the hospital.

 Eventually, I realized that for me, medication was a key piece in being stable.
 Once I found the right medication combination, it made all the difference.
 For a year now, I have been stable.
 That stability has given me space to actually live my life instead of just reacting to the chaos of my symptoms.